SVKruik/Discord-Bots-v1/Child Servers/Gun PVP/Mod List.md

 # Gun PVP - Mod List

 -----------------------------
-Here's a list of mods you have to download to join our server:
+Here's a list of mods you have to download to join our server: `Gun PVP`

 - [CGM](https://www.curseforge.com/minecraft/mc-mods/mrcrayfishs-gun-mod)
    - The primary gun mod, which adds 9 new balanced and customizable weapons.
 Needs Obfuscate to work.